Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 Cision combines advanced media intelligence, workflow tools, and a media contact database to make it easier for PR pros to manage their entire media monitoring services strategy from one platform.

-Meltwater is a media monitoring company that collects data on news coverage and social media activity across many platforms.
+Meltwater is a media monitoring company collecting news coverage and social media activity data across many platforms.

 They use sophisticated algorithms to analyze news articles, blogs, websites, broadcast media, and other sources, offering current information on breaking news stories and emerging themes.
 In addition, Meltwater can track brand or company mentions over time, allowing users to discover important influencers within a certain sector or market group.